 In this Report, various parameters needed to estimate past human exposures to chemicals at Camp Lejeune are described and numerical values are assigned to these parameters.
-These parameters are more fully described in Sections 7 and 8 but can include, for example, the number of minutes spent showering each day, the size of the bathroom, and the volume of daily water consumption.
+These parameters are more fully described in Section 7 but can include, for example, the volume of daily water consumption.

 It is important to recognize that model inputs are derived from different sources and can include well-supported site-specific values, "default" values, and values based on best professional judgment.
 Well-supported site-specific data are generally the preferred source of information for an exposure assessment.
 Examples could include information collected at - or close to - the time that a plaintiff was on Base.
 The information could be obtained from interviews or diaries, for example, and could be related to activities such as daily shower durations or exact amounts of daily water consumption.
 Unfortunately, in studies of past exposures, it is often the case that these kinds of data are not available.
-Further, Plaintiff-specific information for Mr. Connard is largely derived from Mrs. Connard's deposition transcript as Mr. Connard is deceased; Mrs. Connard was not married to Mr. Connard during his time on Base (Mr. Connard left Camp Lejeune in July 1981 and they married in October 1988 two to three years after they met; Vivian Connard February 26, 2024 Deposition Transcript, pg.
-14) and so her testimony is based on information he shared with her at least a few years after his time on Base.

-A standard practice for assigning a parameter value in the case of missing or limited information is to use a default value (ATSDR 2022a; Health Canada 1999; US EPA 2011, pg.
+A standard practice for assigning a parameter value in the case of missing or limited information is to use a default value (ATSDR 2022; Health Canada 1999; US EPA 2011, pg.
 1-16).
 The European Food Safety Authority describes the use of default values as follows (EFSA 2012; pg.
 2): "A number of assumptions and default values are usually applied at the various steps of the risk assessment process.
 These can...compensate for the absence of data, in which case the risk assessor may have to refer to default values to be able to perform the assessment.
 These default values should be scientifically justified and, where possible, be based on existing data and represent typical values for the missing parameter."

 For the exposure assessments in this Report, various default values are used.
 These values are often based on data from the published literature for the general population (e.g., body weights; body surface area) or other representative types of data.
-For certain parameters, both "typical" values and more conservative (e.g., 95th percentiles) values are used in the models.
+For certain parameters, both "typical" or average values and more conservative (e.g., 95th percentiles) values are used in the models.